 and the four RTE operators $U_{\text{RTE}}(\pm\theta_0 I)$, $U_{\text{RTE}}(\pm s_0\Delta\tau \mathcal{H})$ are commutable, from Fig.~\ref{sec2:fig1}, we obtain the quantum circuit in Fig.~\ref{appC2:fig3}, in which we used the relation

 In the sense of possibly applying two single-qubit gates $Q$ and $Q^\dag$ to the ancillary qubit, the proposed circuit in Fig.~\ref{appC2:fig3} is equivalent to Fig. 1(b) in \cite{Kosugi.2022}.

-Before the estimations of the error and the success probability, we mention the quantum resources used in a single PITE step.
+Before estimating the error and the success probability, we mention the quantum resources used in a single PITE step.
 By the construction, it is clear that the main request of quantum resources comes from the part of controlled RTE operator of a given Hermite operator $\mathcal{H}$.
-In the practical applications in the first-quantized formulation, admitting the error from the Suzuki-Trotter expansion, it is well-known that such controlled RTE operators can be implemented efficiently in gate complexity $O(\mathrm{poly}\log N)$ (e.g., \cite{Kosugi.2022}).
-In the dependence of $N$, this is an exponential improvement compared to the exact implementation mentioned in Sect.~\ref{sec:2}.
+In the practical applications with the first-quantized formulation, admitting the error from the Suzuki-Trotter expansion, it is well-known that such controlled RTE operators can be implemented efficiently in gate complexity $O(\mathrm{polylog}\, N)$ \cite{Kosugi.2022}.
+Considering the dependence of $N$, this is an exponential improvement compared to the exact implementation mentioned in Sect.~\ref{sec:2}.